10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 Edibles are an excellent option.
 Infusing foods with THC not only makes them tastier; it also makes them far less smelly.
 Because you eat them, instead of smoke them, there are no longer smells related to the smoke.
 Plus, you can get big doses of THC in a single bite.

-But, there are other options.
+But there are other options.
 Capsules, oral sprays, and tinctures are all great smell-free alternatives to smoking.
-Capsules are precise doses of medicine that are consistent between each and every time.
+Capsules are precise doses of medicine that are consistent each time.
 Oral sprays and tinctures come into effect within five to ten minutes because the cannabinoids absorb under the tongue.

 Of course, if you love the inhale and know you’ll miss the smoke, why not vape?
 Vaping eliminates the fine smoke particulate.
 Instead of exhaling tiny microscopic pieces of burnt flower, you’ll exhale the vapor.
 It dissipates quickly and doesn’t stick to clothing, hair, and couches.